Houston's Nene suffers season-ending thigh injury

 AP Photo/Eric Gay

-HOUSTON (AP) — Houston Rockets backup center Nene has suffered a season-ending muscle tear in his left thigh.
+HOUSTON (AP) — The Houston Rockets said Nene was out for the rest of the season Monday, one day after the veteran backup center tore a muscle in his left thigh.

-The team said Monday they are reviewing treatment options for the torn adductor muscle.
+“I hate it for Nene,” coach Mike D’Antoni said.
+“He’s been so valuable all year, such a good guy.”

 Nene, a 15-year veteran in his first season with the Rockets, averaged 10 points and 4.7 rebounds in nine postseason games this year.
-He was the star of Game 4 of Houston’s first-round series against Oklahoma City when he tied an NBA record by making all 12 of his shots and scoring career playoff-high 28 points in a 113-109 win.
+The 6-foot-11 player was the star of Game 4 of Houston’s first-round series against Oklahoma City when he tied an NBA record by making all 12 of his shots and scoring career playoff-high 28 points in a 113-109 win.

 Game 5 is Tuesday night in San Antonio with the series tied 2-2.